m50d/m50d.github.com/_posts/2015-02-08-submarine-tradition.md

 published: false
 ---

+The silent run - and corresponding countermeasures - is a

 I noticed the EVA-style flashing text in the opening - just a couple of frames each.
 First time before EVA etc.